coalio/rfscss/README.md

 `--inline-rfscss [-i]`: Use the rfscss provided in the command.
 Takes precedence over the .rfscss file.

-`--export-imports [-e]`: Writes an @import rule for every single selector and saves it at the path specified.
+`--export-imports [-e]`: Writes an @import rule for every single output file and saves it at the path specified.

-rfscss does not create directories recursively (it creates up to 1 level), so every path you specify should already exist.
+rfscss does not create directories recursively, so every path you specify should already exist.
+However, rfscss will create the folder at the base directory if it does not exist.
+This assures a single level directory creation.

 <h3 id="build">Build</h3>